kevinwd2401/final-project/README.md

 ## Milestone #1

 - Current Progress:
-  - Procedural water with ripples using render textures and shaders
+  - Procedural water with ripples using render textures and shaders:
+    - Top-down orthographic camera renders water-interacting objects to a collision render texture for creation of new waves
+    - Additive blend shader takes the current frame's wave RT and blends it with this collision RT
+    - Wave frag shader reads current frame and previous frame wave RT, computing next frame's wave RT with propogation and damping
+  - Render texture scrolling to support the orthographic camera and water texture's movement with the player
   - Designed and implemented player controller and shooting
   - Added top-down camera setup
   - Implemented friendly NPC procedural group behaviors with boids